Above are examples of our weekly Zoom classes are for 6-9 year olds (cats), 9-11 year olds (bicycle), and 11-14 year olds (Van Gogh impression).

 The aim of the sessions is to get students improving their artistic skills and having fun all from the comfort of their homes.
 The power of art can do wonders to keep our minds engaged and add a sense of balance and calm to our lives.

 Materials lists and Zoom links are sent out in advance of the class, and health and safety advice on paints is available on request.
-You can see the full materials list needed for term here; we have tried to keep materials as simple as possible to avoid a high cost of entry to the classes.
+You can see the full materials list needed for term here.

 Lesson Plan Example